 Did Aunt June move on?

 The answer is Yes and No. Time moved on.
 People and things changed and she changed as well.
 Change is inevitable.
-Each of us changes every second of ever day.
+Each of us change every second of ever day.

 The question is, do we consciously make decisions for our lives to change for the better?